 How long will it take you to process my request for a mortgage payment holiday?

-We aim to process all requests within 3 days, although due to a high volume of forms being submitted, sometimes we may fall behind.
-Rest assured that we are processing the forms as quickly as we can.
+We aim to process all requests within 3 days, although due to the volume of forms being submitted, sometimes we may fall behind.
+Rest assured, we'll process the forms as quickly as we can.

-I have a payment due soon and haven’t heard from you since submitting my request
+I have a payment due soon and haven’t heard from you since submitting my application, what should I do?

-So that we can help the customers most in need, please only call if you are in this position.
+So we can help the customers most in need, please only call if you're in this position.